AlexInntekt/BayesFun/explanation.md

 - _channel_ which nests the lists with _average_ values
 - _majorities_ which contains tuples of channels and majorities in the order they arrive
-- _majority_power_ which is the number of 'votes' of current 'majority'
-- _majority_ which will store the current majority after the method _update_majority_winner_ is executed.

 The methods state() and reverse_state() call _update_majority_winner_ which traverses the cached data in order to generate the 'majority'.